Shangri-La Hotel, Bangkok: Design and construction

 The hotel's design was based on the valley depicted in James Hilton's 1933 novel, Lost Horizon.

 It was built by the Japanese architect firm Kanko Kikaku Sekkeisha (KKS Tokyo) on a site of 25,000 square meters, with 25 floors and one basement level.
 It initially opened with 716 rooms over a total of 77,610 sq.m. floor space.

 Leese Robertson Freeman Designers developed the interior of the hotel and oversaw the 2001–02 renovation at a cost of US$17 million.
 Public spaces and rooms were designed by Wilson & Associates, including the colonnaded marble-floored lobby featuring the work “Golden Shangri-La” by Thai sculptor Thongchai Srisukprasert based on author James Hilton's concept of “a harmonious place where all of the elements are aligned.”
 The landscape design was created by Bill Bensley of Bangkok-based Bensley Design Studio.

 Features

 Rooms and suites

 Shangri-La Hotel, Bangkok, comprises 802 guestrooms in the two adjacent towers, the Shangri-La Wing and Krungthep Wing.
-The rooms are decorated with classic Thai style designed by Wilson & Associates, include elm burlwood paneling and carved Thai motifs The Krungthep Wing is designed for greater privacy, with private butler service.
+The rooms are decorated with classic Thai style designed by Wilson & Associates, include elm burlwood paneling and carved Thai motifs.

 Restaurants

 Restaurants within the hotel include Angelini, the Horizon Cruise private riverboat on Chao Phraya River, the market-style NEXT2 Cafe designed by Tokyo's Super Potato, Salathip, and Shang Palace.
-The Long Bar and The Chocolate Boutique, inspired by traditional Belgian and French chocolate shops, were added in 2010.